show menu

 The Scholarship challenges its Scholars to research an agricultural topic on a global scale, publish an 11,000 word thesis, and go on to become industry leaders.

-He has now started to implement his Scholarship learnings at Barnston Estate by:
+He is implementing his Scholarship learnings at Barnston Estate by:

-• introducing a natural burial ground (which is due to open in 2021) www.monumentmeadow.co.uk)
+• introducing a natural burial ground (opened in 2021) www.monumentmeadow.co.uk)

 • implementing a 90 kW ground source heat pump to harness renewable energy from the earth for fuelling multiple Estate houses

-• sensitively restoring a 3 storey, 300-year-old farmhouse
+• sensitively restoring a three storey, 300-year-old farmhouse

 • producing a comprehensive natural capital audit of the Estate (covering soil, air, water, woods and biodiversity)